Fashion

 One of the driving forces behind the rise of ethical fashion is the growing awareness of the environmental damage caused by traditional fashion practices.
 Fast fashion, characterized by mass production of inexpensive clothing, is a significant contributor to pollution.
 The textile industry is the second-largest polluter in the world, right after the oil industry.
 It consumes vast amounts of water, uses toxic chemicals, and generates colossal waste.

-Consider this: it takes approximately 2,700 liters of water to produce just one cotton t-shirt.
+Consider this: it takes approximately 2,700 liters of water to produce just one cotton custom t shirt.
 That’s enough water for one person to drink for 2.5 years!
 Furthermore, most fast fashion garments are made from synthetic materials such as polyester, which do not biodegrade and contribute to the plastic pollution crisis.
 The rise of ethical fashion challenges this by promoting the use of sustainable fabrics, such as organic cotton, bamboo, and recycled materials, that have a significantly lower environmental footprint.

 The Human Cost of Cheap Clothes